forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 2. Click the **Create Application** button.
 ![relative](images/select_application.png)

-3. Click the **Let's get started** button on the "Welcome to the new way to set up your apps"
+3. Click the **Let's get started** button on the "Welcome to the new way to set up your apps".

 4. Fill out the following values on the "General Info" tab: